Kneaded That

 Chocolate Cinnamon Rolls with Cinnamon Espresso Cream Cheese Icing

-Published: Sep 1, 2025 by Audrey · This post may contain affiliate links · Leave a Comment
+Updated: Jun 17, 2026 · by Audrey Grubb · This post may contain affiliate links · Leave a Comment

 Jump to Recipe Print Recipe

 These Chocolate Cinnamon Rolls with Espresso Cream Cheese Icing are the kind of treat you bake when you want something truly special.
-The dough is soft and rich with cocoa, the filling is swirled with chocolate and cinnamon, and the espresso cream cheese frosting takes them completely over the top.
+The dough is soft and rich with cocoa, the filling is swirled with chocolate and cinnamon, and the espresso cream cheese frosting takes them completely over the top, similar to my chocolate cream cheese sheet cake.

 For me, these feel like a cozy morning dessert; warm from the oven, gooey in the center, and just the right mix of chocolate and spice.
-They’re a little extra, but aren't we all??
+If you are looking for a more elevated chocolate dessert for your evenings, be sure to try my raspberry chocolate tart so that you can have chocolate at all hours of the day.

 Overhead picture of a chocolate cinnamon roll with cinnamon espresso cream cheese icing on a small plate with other cinnamon rolls in the background.